 Children love poems.
 Rhyming words help children develop pre-reading skills.
 Research shows that children well versed in rhyme will have an easier time mastering reading. www.themeasuredmom.com/why-is-rhyming-important/

 Here are a few of my favorite rhyming books:

 The Nonsense Show by Eric Carle

 Eric Carle created this colorful picture book to teach young children about surrealism.
 Youngsters may not care about that but they will love the silly rhymes and illustrations of birds swimming, fish flying and a boy in a kangaroo’s pouch.

 Louella Mae, She’s Run Away by Karen Beaumont Alarcon, illustrated by Roseanne Litzinger

 Louella Mae, She’s run away!

 Where, oh where is Louella Mae?

 When Louella May runs away, the family goes on a frantic search to find her.
 Rhyming words provide clues to the action on the next page.
-Making predictions is also a key reading skill.
-This is great to read aloud with a southern accent.
+Predicting results is another key reading skill.
+I love reading this aloud with a southern accent.

 Tumble Bumble by Felicia Bond